nryn/osc-ws-mux/README.md

 })
 ```

-Now you can run the application using the instructions above.
+Now you can run the application with `$ npm run serve`.

 ### Deploying to the AWS Cloud (optional)